 Beach Type: Sand and Shingle | Lifeguards: No | Dog-friendly: Yes

 Upgang is a small, flat beach backed by cliffs between Sandsend Beach and Whitby West Cliff Beach.
-The access point is next to the Whitby Golf Course via steps and steep walkways that have been built into the side of the hill overlooking the beach.
+The access point is next to the Whitby Golf Course via steps and steep walkways built into the side of the hill overlooking the beach.
 Upgang Beach doesn’t get as many visitors as Sandsend or Whitby West Cliff Beach, so you won’t see the usual sunbathers or picnickers in this area.
-However, it is well known in the surfing community and is a very popular fishing spot during summer.
+However, it is well-known in the surfing community and is a popular summer fishing spot.
 Dog walkers also use it year-round as there are no restrictions in place.

 Saltwick Bay Beach